 For the prophecy came not in olden times by the will of man, but holy men of God spoke as they were moved by the Holy Ghost – 2 Peter 1.21

 Gods Requirements & Accredited for Apostles of Christ

 God appointed prophets and apostles in the beginning of the church age to complete His written word, the Bible, and they were validated with signs and wonders.
-God used supernatural miracles to affirm and bear witness those who wrote the word of Gods, as true speakers for God.
+God used supernatural miracles and spiritual gifts in the church to affirm and bear witness those who wrote the word of Gods, as true speakers for God.